 A simple question that you might ask can be, “On a scale of 1 to 5, how would you rate your recent experience with our product/service?”

 You can use Chatwoot to create your own CSAT survey.

-You’ll be able to present a survey to your customers for rating and feedback when an agent closes the conversation.
+With a CSAT survey, you’ll be able to ask your customers for rating and feedback when an agent closes the conversation.